-Inspired by the famous Missourian, Twain is the shared vision of husband and wife team, Tim and Rebekah Graham, Chef and Sommelier, respectively.
+Inspired by the famous Missourian, Twain is the shared vision of Restaurateur Branko Palikuca, and husband and wife team, Chef Tim and Sommelier Rebekah Graham.
 This new Logan Square restaurant will share Tim’s unique take on Midwestern cuisine inspired by the couple’s extensive collection of spiral-bound women’s club cookbooks from the 40s through the 60s and his central Missouri upbringing.

 The overall concept focuses on contemporary interpretations of comfort, family and craft, executed in food and beverage, decor, and warm, welcoming service.
 The airy, colorful space, designed by internationally renowned team Jordan Mozer and Assoc. offers a full spectrum of thoughtful details welcoming guests into the abstracted aesthetics of the Mississippi river, in all its romance and abundance.

 After graduating with a food science degree from MU in his home town of Columbia, Missouri, Tim Graham attended the New England Culinary Institute.
 Graham, presented with his first internship opportunity travelled to Chicago and spent 6 months at the fine dining restaurant, Tru.

 Following school, and having cooked in numerous establishments, Tim was unable to find an experience that matched the professionalism and reputation of Tru.
 He then returned to Chicago and began working once more in the prestigious kitchen.

 Over the next nine years, Tim climbed the ranks from Garde Manger to Executive Chef, eventually going on to re-concept and open other establishments within the LEYE family of restaurants.
 Graham then joined Langham hotel group, as he concepted and opened Travelle, exploring the breadth of Mediterranean cuisine.